-«Microservices» or «microservice architectural style» is an approach to developing a single application as a suite of small parts – services communicated through APIs - compared with «monolithic architectural style» when an application is built as a single unit.
-It has even allowed different microservices to be written in different programming languages, and they can also be managed by different teams.
-When is it a good idea to use microservices architecture and why do we use Lumen to build microservices?
+«Microservices» or «microservice architectural style» is an approach to developing a single application as a suite of small parts – services accessed through APIs - as opposed to «monolithic architectural style» when an application is built as a single unit.
+It allows different microservices to be written in different programming languages, and they can also be managed by different teams.
+When is it a good idea to use this architecture in custom software development and how Lumen can help to build microservices?

 According to the software requirements, each web project is reduced to one of the following types: